Kuingsmile/PicList/README.md

 **Typora 1.6.0-dev and above versions now support PicList natively**

-Now you need to set the upload service PicList and PicGo (app) to the installation path of PicList at the same time, which may be due to a bug in Typora.
+Now you need to set the upload service PicList and PicGo (app) to the installation path of PicList at the same time, it has been fixed in latest dev version.

 [download link](https://typora.io/releases/all)